 Construction of Phase III of the treatment plant expansion and upgrade project was completed in FY 2019.
 Final total cost of Phase III was about \$7.1 million.
 These projects have been funded by a combination of existing reserve funds, the Series 2016 Construction Loan, and BCWSA capital project contributions.
-The Authority is currently engaged in two other capital projects in FY 2020.
-One will be to replace and relocate Sewage Pumping Station #4, with an estimated cost of \$2 million; and the other project, nearing completion in FY 2020, is replacement of the Biosolids Dryer at the Treatment Plant, also with an estimated cost of \$2 million.
+The project to replace the Biosolids Dryer at the Treatment Plant was completed in FY 2021 with a total cost of about \$2.5 million.
+The Authority is currently engaged in the design of a capital project to replace and relocate Sewage Pumping Station #4, with an estimated cost of \$2 million.
+This project is anticipated to be under construction in FY 2022.